Red Book of Westmarch

 The Red Book of Westmarch (sometimes the Thain's Book after its principal version) is a fictional manuscript written by hobbits, related to the author J. R. R. Tolkien's frame stories.
-It is an instance of the found manuscript conceit, a literary device to explain the source of his legendarium.
+It is an instance of the found manuscript literary device, to explain the source of his legendarium.
 In the fiction, it is a collection of writings in which the events of The Hobbit and The Lord of the Rings were recounted by their characters, and from which Tolkien supposedly derived these and other works.
 The name of the book comes from its red leather binding and casing, and from its having been housed in the Westmarch, a region of Middle-earth next to the Shire.

-In reality, Tolkien modelled its name on the Red Book of Hergest.
-By using the conceit of a found manuscript, he was following a tradition in English literature established by Samuel Richardson in the 18th century.
+In reality, Tolkien modelled its name on the Red Book of Hergest, and followed a tradition in English literature established by Samuel Richardson in the 18th century.
 He was also attempting, according to the scholar Gergely Nagy, to fit The Lord of the Rings into his presentation of his legendarium as a genuine-seeming collection of tales and myths, by ascribing the documents to the hobbit Bilbo Baggins.